 Find a few common fun exercises and games both dogs will enjoy doing together.
 As they playfully interact more with each other, gracefully bow out.
 Let them focus on and enjoy playing with each other, not you.

-Enroll in a positive reinforcement, punishment-free obedience class.
+Enroll in positive reinforcement, punishment-free obedience class.
 Just because your older dog is not a puppy, doesn’t mean they won’t enjoy puppy kindergarten.

 Puppies love learning by “monkey see, monkey do.”
 And the socialization with other dogs and puppies at your class will be beneficial for both of them.

 Bottom line: Be patient.
-By letting nature take its course, normally the situation between an old dog and a new dog works itself out.
+By letting nature take its course, normally the situation between an old dog and a second dog works itself out.
 Oddly, the best part about doing it this way is; the puppy’s inherent pack instincts are reinforced.
 They will learn trust and respect and understand their rightful place in the pack has to be learned and earned.

 By Karen A. Soukiasian